emmasteel/Work-Experience-Magic-AIght-Ball/README.md

 Hey Microsoft Work Experience gang! 👋

-Welcome to your awesome coding adventure!
-You're about to build something really cool - an AI-powered Magic 8 Ball web app that can answer questions using artificial intelligence.
-How magical is that? 🪄

 ## 🚀 What Are We Building?

 We're creating a modern, AI-powered version of the classic Magic 8 Ball toy!
 Instead of just random responses, our Magic 8 Ball will use AI to give more thoughtful (and fun) answers to questions.
 Think of it as a wise digital fortune teller!